gilesknap/mciwb/docs/tutorials/05a-modules.rst

 packages that ``mciwb`` is built on top of.

-One of the greatest features of Python is its extensive library of built in packages.
-For example the maths package contains functions for doing math. e.g.
+One of the greatest features of Python is its extensive library of built in modules.
+For example the maths module contains functions for doing math. e.g.

 .. code-block:: python